awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-healthcheck.md

-# Troubleshoot a Classic Load Balancer: Health Checks<a name="ts-elb-healthcheck"></a>
+# Troubleshoot a Classic Load Balancer: Health checks<a name="ts-elb-healthcheck"></a>

 Your load balancer checks the health of its registered instances using either the default health check configuration provided by Elastic Load Balancing or a custom health check configuration that you specify\.
 The health check configuration contains information such as the protocol, ping port, ping path, response timeout, and health check interval\.
 An instance is considered healthy if it returns a 200 response code within the health check interval\.
-For more information, see [Configure Health Checks for Your Classic Load Balancer](elb-healthchecks.md)\.
+For more information, see [Configure health checks for your Classic Load Balancer](elb-healthchecks.md)\.

 If the current state of some or all your instances is `OutOfService` and the description field displays the message that the `Instance has failed at least the Unhealthy Threshold number of health checks consecutively`, the instances have failed the load balancer health check\.
 The following are the issues to look for, the potential causes, and the steps you can take to resolve the issues\.